eugena/django-stripwhitespace-middleware/README.md

 ## Description

-Strips leading and trailing whitespace from response content.
+Strips leading and trailing whitespace from response content in Django application.

 ## Installing